JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-samples.md

       <td>
           <strong><a href="https://github.com/SEAbdulbasit/MusicApp-KMP">Music App KMP</a></strong>
       </td>
-      <td>An Application to showcase how to interact with native APIs like MediaPlayer on different Platforms.
-It uses Spotify API to fetch data. </td>
+      <td>An application showcasing how to interact with native APIs like MediaPlayer on different platforms.
+It uses Spotify API to fetch data.</td>
       <td>
           <list>
               <li>Model</li>